Find The Best AC Replacement Contractors in UK

 Air Handler

-The indoor part of your air conditioning system that circulates cool air throughout the house.
+The air handler that circulates cool air throughout the house.
 It includes the blower motor and evaporator coil.

 Ductwork

 Ducts are the pathways for conditioned air, delivering air to individual rooms or spaces.
-Leaking or poorly insulated ductwork can significantly impact your system's efficiency.
+Proper sealing and insulation are crucial for maximizing the efficiency of your ductwork.

 Thermostat